sam-dumont/RaceWithPower/README.md

 # RunPowerWorkout

-RaceWithPower is a datafield designed to show you useful metrics while racing with power as main metric.
+RaceWithPower is a Garmin datafield designed to show you useful metrics while racing with power as main metric.

+It is available in the ConnectIQ store at this address : https://apps.garmin.com/en-US/apps/23f7088a-4187-43ae-aa38-53b0160a541c

 # Fields and features